casper-ecosystem/cep18/docs/TUTORIAL.md

 -q "[CONTRACT_NAME/ARGUMENT]"
 ```

-## Sample Deploy on Testnet {#sample-deploy-testnet}
+## Example Deploy on Testnet {#sample-deploy-testnet}
-The following steps will guide you through the process with actual values and results.
+The following steps will guide you through the process with sample values and results.

 ### Cloning the Fungible Token Contract